 Greehey Scholar Orientation

 Not Just a Meet and Greet.
-At the start of each fall semester, the Greehey Scholars Program offers incoming and returning scholars a time of orientation for the next year.
+At the start of each fall semester, there is an off-campus retreat in order to prepare the scholars for the upcoming year.

 At the orientation, we discuss requirements and new opportunities, discuss and plan for group service initiatives and remind ourselves what it means to be a Greehey Scholar.
 The retreat also includes team-building activities, opportunities to deepen relationships among our group and a focus on the further development of our ethical leadership.